Halfway Houses in Virginia, MN

 Services provided:

-• Relapse prevention, brief intervention and 12-step rehab
+• Relapse prevention, cognitive behavioral therapy and brief intervention

 • Group counseling, substance use education and individual counseling services